RSS

 Written by Janet Helm, Realtor® and Seniors Real Estate Specialist (SRES®)

 For many of my clients who are considering rightsizing from a detached home, the word strata can feel a little intimidating.
-Over the years people have heard stories about special levies, assessments, strict bylaws, and long meetings.
+Over the years people have heard stories about special levies, assessments, strict bylaws, and long unproductive meetings.
 It is understandable that moving from a home you fully control into a shared ownership community can feel like a big shift.

 First, it helps to understand what a strata actually is in British Columbia.
 When you purchase a strata property, you own your home but also share ownership of common areas with your neighbours.
 These shared areas may include hallways, landscaping, roofs, driveways, and other common spaces.
 Owners contribute monthly strata fees that support the care, maintenance, and insurance of those shared areas.